ZAwheel electric in wheel hub drive

 The heart of the system supplied by ZIEHL-ABEGG

 For the conversion, the engine, powertrain, tank and transmission were removed and the axle, battery packs, auxiliary units and control units newly installed.
-Despite all the doubters, the resourceful technicians achieved this fantastic result, working together with first-class suppliers such as ZIEHL-ABEGG which supplied the heart of the system, the ZAwheel axle drive module (highly efficient gearless electric wheel in hub drive).
+Despite all the doubters, the resourceful technicians achieved this fantastic result, working together with first-class suppliers such as ZIEHL-ABEGG which supplied the heart of the system, the ZAwheel (highly efficient gearless electric wheel in hub drive).
 In Niebüll, Schleswig-Holstein, the newly converted DB regional bus will soon be seen travelling along various routes, passing ‘cleanly’ through every climate zone.
 The schedule service bus, gleaming with new technology, offers a range of up to 250 kilometres.
 The bus is charged up conveniently overnight at the respective depot.

 The new ‘climate protectors’